Corals Profile – Live Coral for Saltwater Reef Aquariums

 Coral profile

 Generally, corals include hard corals and soft corals.
 Hard corals, also named scleractinia and stony corals, always grow in colonies and live inside zooxanthellae.
-And hard corals comprise LPS corals (large polyp stony corals) and SPS corals (small polyp stony corals).
+Hard corals comprise LPS corals (large polyp stony corals) and SPS corals (small polyp stony corals).
 As for soft corals, they are soft and bendable, such as Mushroom corals, Zoanthids, and Kenya tree corals.
 Also, they fancy living in colonies.
 But soft corals do not have stony skeletons, accordingly, they can not build the coral reef.

 Both hard and soft corals can be kept in reef tanks.
 However, how can they survive in reef tanks?
 Most corals are photosynthetic organisms and need proper aquarium light, water conditions, water flow, and diet.
 Next, we will share some coral maintenance tips.